alex-654/workbook/book_summary/99 Bottles of OOP(Sandi Metz)/99 Bottles of OOP.md

 than the requirements specified by the tests at hand.
 Thus, although each individual test is correct, until are all written, the code is incomplete.

-TDD requires that you pass tests by writing simple code.

 “As the tests get more specific, the code gets more generic.”

 So when making a test pass, you try to do so with transformations that are simpler (higher on the list) than those that